 “One world.
 For everyone.”

-For nearly 130 years, Bancroft has been a leader in breaking down boundaries for individuals with neurological challenges, autism, and intellectual and developmental disabilities.
-To progress with its innovative continuum of care—to better unlock each person’s full potential for lifelong learning and fulfillment—Bancroft is relocating programs on their 16-acre Haddonfield Campus to a new 80-acre campus.
+For over 130 years, Bancroft has been a leader in breaking down boundaries for individuals with neurological challenges, autism, and intellectual and developmental disabilities.
+To progress its innovative continuum of care and to unlock each person’s full potential for lifelong learning and fulfillment, Bancroft relocated programs from its 16-acre Haddonfield campus to a new, 80-acre, 178,000-sf purpose-built campus in Mount Laurel, New Jersey.
+KSS planned and designed the campus, collaborating closely with multiple stakeholders and consultants to bring to fruition Bancroft’s holistic concept of creating, for each student and resident, a balance between comfort and personal growth and thoughtfully nurturing each child’s transitions in a nature-based, sensory-rich setting.